highbee2810/STEGHUB-DevOps-cloud-Engineering/MERN-STACK/README.md

-# Project Documentation: MERN Stack on EC2 Instance
+# Project Documentation: Deployment of MERN Stack on EC2 Instance

 ## Overview